Dental Implants in Rockville, MD

 After the appropriate amount of healing time—usually a few months—an impression is taken and sent to a lab where artisans will craft your new implant crown to custom fit your smile and your bite.

 Then the only thing left to do is place the crown in its proper orientation in your mouth.
 This step takes place in our Rockville, MD office when the dental implant is permanently integrated into the jawbone.

 What if I am missing multiple teeth?

 Many patients who have been missing their teeth for years and have been wearing dentures are frustrated by the way the dentures don’t seem to be stable against their gums.
 This doesn’t necessarily mean that it’s a bad denture.
 The fact is that dentures just don’t work like natural teeth.
-For patients like this, implants can be used to hold the dentures in place so they don’t move around during eating or talking.
-And patients without teeth don’t have to settle for dentures!
+For patients like this, implants can be used to hold the dentures in place, so they don’t move around during eating or talking.
+And patients without teeth in Rockville, MD don’t have to settle for dentures!
 Implants can be used to hold replacement teeth that you don’t have to remove.

 How do I get started?

 Have you had a tooth removed recently?
 Was it was lost several years ago?
 Are you are missing one tooth, several teeth, or all your teeth?
 In all of these cases, implants at our Rockville, MD dental office can help.

 Additionally, if you are unhappy with the way your denture fits in your mouth, please visit us to see if a dental implant can help you, too.